MethanePowered/MethaneKit/README.md

 [Methane Graphics Core](Modules/Graphics/Core) is built using **Vulkan** graphics API on Linux.

+Run built applications from the installation directory `Build/Output/Linux/Install/Apps`.
+In Ubuntu Linux applications should be started from `terminal` app, because of `noexec` permission is set for all applications located in user's home folder.

 #### CMake Build Options

 Build options can be configured in cmake generator command line: